nop77svk/async-multibatch/README.md

-# multithread-win-batch
+# Multithreaded Windows batch script

-Multithreaded Windows batch script
+2do!